The Solomon Islands caretaker government is continuing to strongly deny that there has been any corruption surrounding the elections.

 "I believe the misinformation that goes out to the public has built this public perception that the current caretaker government is corrupt.
 I for one, I haven't seen any corrupt deal.
 I mean to blankly say that the current government is corrupt or pro-Asian or pro-Chinese, that's totally rubbish."

 Mr Fono, who is Malaitan, says he believes he will have the support of 30 MPs.

 The opposition has said it believes it can count on 25 of the 48 MPs who will be present for the voting on Thursday.

-2 MPs remain in custody in connection with the rioting.
+2 MPs remain in custody charged with inciting the unrest.